-It is known that Don Domingo Ramón Balcarsel began felling on of the banks of the La Lana River.
-However, the scarcity of good trees for masting –there were only ordinary pines, known by the natives as ocotes– made him relocate to a hill that was a league distant from Zapotitlán, where he fell approximately 250 pieces.
-He then faced problems moving the timber to and down the river –something about which Lorenzo Arrinda had warned in his report– forcing the asentista to ask for more money to finish the job.
+It is known that Don Domingo Ramón Balcarsel began felling on the banks of the La Lana River.
+However, the scarcity of good trees for masting—there were only ordinary pines, known by the natives as ocotes—made him relocate to a hill that was a league distant from Zapotitlán, where he felled approximately 250 pieces.
+He then faced problems moving the timber to and down the river—something about which Lorenzo Arrinda had warned in his report—forcing the asentista to ask for more money to finish the job.
 This was denied, and the contractor forfeited his contract, returning the masting and the tools that he had been given when the contract was signed.
-Afterwards, he filed a lawsuit to get the money spent in wages refunded.
+Afterwards, he filed a lawsuit to get the money spent on wages refunded.
 Interestingly, engineer Miguel del Corral had visited these areas in 1777, reporting that the pines there were too heavy and knotty, which made them unsuitable for masting.

 Finally, it is worth pointing out that the 1770s did not witness further significant initiatives to promote the extraction of wood for naval purposes in New Spain.
 It is true that Viceroy Bucareli sponsored the survey of woodland in Veracruz, Oaxaca, Tabasco, and Campeche, but these efforts did not crystallise in significant felling operations.
-The asiento signed by the Bordejas in 1766 was still active by 1773, and the transport of the final 350 masts extracted from Chimalapas, which were at the time sitting in a tinglado (organized store of timber (see Figure 16) in the mouth of the Coatzacoalcos, was being organised, but no additional contracts for naval supplies were signed during this decade.
-This was probably due to the new focus on the exploitation of wood resources in other regions of the Gulf of Mexico-Caribbean, such as Cuba, Louisiana, Venezuela, and New Granada.
-Wood continued being extracted for other purposes, as shown by the asiento signed by Don Joseph Jiménez in 1775 to supply fruit tree and cedar wood for the reconstruction of the Castle of San Juan de Ulúa in Veracruz.
-Similarly, the odd cargo of wood was sent to the metropolis, for instance three royal hulks (Santa Rita, Visitación and Santa Polonia) loaded with cedar seized from the private ship Santa Ana, which entered the harbour of Veracruz in September 1776 with an unregistered load of 309 tozas and 161 boards of cedar.
+The asiento signed by the Bordejas in 1766 was still active by 1773, and the transport of the final 350 masts extracted from Chimalapas, which were at the time sitting in a tinglado (an organised store of timber (see Figure 16)) at the mouth of the Coatzacoalcos, was being organised, but no additional contracts for naval supplies were signed during this decade.
+This was probably due to the new focus on the exploitation of wood resources in other regions of the Gulf of Mexico–Caribbean, such as Cuba, Louisiana, Venezuela, and New Granada.
+Wood continued being extracted for other purposes, as shown by the asiento signed by Don Joseph Jiménez in 1775 to supply fruit trees and cedar wood for the reconstruction of the Castle of San Juan de Ulúa in Veracruz.
+Similarly, the odd cargo of wood was sent to the metropolis; for instance, three royal hulks (Santa Rita, Visitación, and Santa Polonia) loaded with cedar seized from the private ship Santa Ana, entered the harbour of Veracruz in September 1776 with an unregistered load of 309 tozas and 161 boards of cedar.
 The cargo, which came to a total volume of 1,782 square cubits, was sent to El Ferrol on behalf of the Real Hacienda.

-figure 16.
-View of a tinglado or tillado, where the boats and launches of the ships were built, faired, and painted in order to preserve all the cedar planking for use in the ships.
+figure 16 View of a tinglado or tillado, where the boats and launches of the ships were built, faired, and painted in order to preserve all the cedar planking for use in the ships